 Building a Platform for Digital Energy

-Electrical distribution grids are composed of many circuits, in turn composed of grid elements of various types (e.g. power lines, transformers, switches, meters, SCADA devices, etc.) connected to each other in a network (graph) structure.
+Electrical distribution grids are composed of grid elements of various types (e.g. power lines, transformers, switches, meters, SCADA devices, etc.) connected to each other in a network (graph) structure.
 Certain grid elements like meters, SCADA devices, fixed or movable IoT sensors, and Distributed Energy Resources (DERs) produce time series data such as voltage, current, power, energy, battery state of charge, and other measurements.

 In addition to the previously mentioned SQL APIs, the Awesense platform also comes with a web-based application (graphical user interface front-end) called TGI (True Grid Intelligence) that serves as a companion visual explorer for the data stored in the platform.
 The snapshot below shows a portion of the grid available in the synthetic dataset.
-A transformer is selected (map blue marker and highlighted row in the table) and its properties shown in the left sidebar.
-Additionally, the orange highlighting on the map shows a “down trace” from that transformer and the trace table in the sidebar shows how many grid elements of different types are part of that section of the grid.
-The SQL APIs include functionality for retrieving this information programmatically, as well as for retrieving the load time series associated with those elements.
+An EV Charger is selected (map blue marker and highlighted row in the table) and its properties shown in the left sidebar, along with an electrical flow time series chart.
+The SQL APIs include functionality for retrieving all this information programmatically.

 For the duration of the project, upon agreeing to a standard end-user licensing agreement, participants in this PIMS project will be given access to the sandbox environment, including TGI, the programmatic SQL APIs and associated documentation, as well as access to a GitHub repo with sample SQL and python code snippets in Jupyter notebooks, showcasing how to use the APIs.